ksilz/bpf-talks-openj9-memory/README.md

 ## What is this?

-[Eclipse OpenJ9](https://www.eclipse.org/openj9/) is a Java Virtual Machine (JVM) that uses less container memory and therefore gives you lower cost.
+[Eclipse OpenJ9](https://www.eclipse.org/openj9/) is a Java Virtual Machine (JVM) that uses less container memory and therefore achieves lower cost.
 It's mostly a drop-in replacement for the standard [Oracle HotSpot JVM](https://www.oracle.com/java/technologies/javase-downloads.html).

 I demonstrated the memory savings in a lightning talk to the [London Java Community](https://www.meetup.com/Londonjavacommunity/) (LJC) on May 1, 2020.
 Please **[read the slides](https://github.com/ksilz/bpf-talks-openj9-memory/blob/master/Eclipse%20OpenJ9%20Memory%20Diet%20-%20LJC%20Lightning%20Talk%202020.pdf)** first!
 My detailed results are in [an Excel file](https://github.com/ksilz/bpf-talks-openj9-memory/blob/master/Detailed%20Results.xlsx).

 ## Why should I believe you?

 You **shouldn't** believe everything you read on the Internet.
 Granted, I'm a full-stack developer with [21 years of Java experience](https://ksilz.com).
-Aand think of myself as trustworthy.
+And think of myself as trustworthy.
 But don't we all?!

 That's why you can run OpenJ9 against HotSpot yourselves.
-And you can tweak them &mdash; change the Java options or build a a whole new container image!
+And you can tweak them &mdash; change the Java options or build a whole new container image!

 And now for some shameless self-promotion.
 I write a blog about how to get [better Java projects faster with JHipster and Docker](https://betterprojectsfaster.com).
 It's been dormant [since the end of 2019](https://betterprojectsfaster.com/blog/), but I'll pick it up again by June 2020.
 Spoiler alert: I'll also write about [Flutter](https://flutter.dev), Google's cross-platform UI toolkit for native mobile, web & desktop apps.
 I built [a mobile prototype with it](https://www.youtube.com/watch?v=dxqA6RhEwdQ&t=1s) last year.